 What Is Guaranteed Acceptance Life Insurance?

-- Guaranteed whole life insurance: This is a good alternative to term life, since it’s for your whole life.
-But a whole life policy works a bit differently, in that it also comes with a guaranteed cash value.
+- Guaranteed whole life insurance: A whole life policy works differently than a term life policy, in that it also comes with a guaranteed cash value.
 With every premium you pay, some of that goes into your policy’s cash value account, which grows on a tax-deferred basis.
 The downside to a whole life policy is that your premiums will be higher.

 - Guaranteed universal life insurance: Similar to whole life in that you will have a cash value account, but it’s dependent on market conditions and the growth could be affected.
 It’s also less expensive than whole life, since it’s set up for even payments throughout the policy’s life.